It's great to have you, Rush Limbaugh, executing assigned host duties flawlessly.

 I guess it's better than the alley.

-Well, I know you can you look at the bright side of everything.
+You look on the bright side of everything.

 This is not criminal, said Monica Kelsey.